Skip to main content

 Some things to consider:

-- Prepare the space.
+• Prepare the space.
 The way you set up the room can have a big effect on the overall vibe of your meeting.
 Do you want all eyes to be on you, or would you rather foster more of a 'team' dynamic?
-Do you want certain people to occupy certain seats or should everyone sit where they like?
+Do you want certain people to occupy certain seats, or should everyone sit where they like?
 Take the time to set up the room so that your meeting goes the way you want it to.

-- Set up your gear.
-If you'll be relying any visual aids or computer equipment during your meeting, make sure that everything is ready to go.
+• Set up your gear.
+If you'll be relying on any visual aids or computer equipment during your meeting, make sure that everything is ready to go.
 Technical hiccups happen to the best of us, but fumbling about with cables or frantically trying to find your PowerPoint presentation doesn't exactly inspire confidence.

 Remember: this is your team's first real opportunity to see you in action.
 Take the time to prepare and use the opportunity to show them that they can put their trust in you.